oocoding/chileaf-coach-md/readme.md

 ![android QR](./imgs/00-COACHTV.png)

+Download the Android installation package at ```https://www.pgyer.com/COACHTV``` and copy it to the Android TV or Android tablet.
+Install the corresponding installation package and open it.

 ## iOS App Operation Instructions

 1. Configure the hub to the network.
 After the network is successfully configured, the hub transmits the collected data to the background via wifi.